 You can apply for loans as you would for any normal coursework.
 There is also limited financial aid available from the Study Abroad Office.
 At the below site, you will see information for Clemson scholarships/grants (application deadline: March 31) and some suggestions for outside scholarships/grants.
 It doesn't hurt to apply, so seek as much assistance as you have time to apply for!

 What can I do to prepare beforehand?

-Read news/books/poetry/whatever! in Spanish, watch Spanish-language films, attend the Spanish Table in Java City (Cooper Library) every other Monday at 5:45pm, go to the Hispanoamericano Film Festival on campus throughout the year... there are so many options!
+Read news/books/poetry/whatever! in Spanish, watch Spanish-language films, attend the Spanish Table in Java City (Cooper Library), go to the Hispanoamericano Film Festival on campus throughout the year... there are so many options!
 Your study abroad coordinator will also provide the group with optional extracurricular activities (rock wall climbing in Fike, movie/dinner nights, hiking, etc.).
 These activities will give you a chance to meet your study abroad companions and to chat en español with native speakers and Spanish-language learners.